Travelling to Dubai - rules as of 19 May 2022

 If you are arriving from India, Pakistan, Nigeria, Bangladesh or Egypt, you must get your certificate from one of the labs listed in the designated laboratories (PDF, 150 KB) .

-The following people are exempt from getting a COVID-19 test at the departure airport, but have to undergo a test on arrival in Dubai:
+The following people are exempt from presenting a COVID-19 test or a vaccination certificate at the departure airport:

 - Moderate or severe disability includes neurological disorders and intellectual or developmental disabilities.
 For example: Acute spinal cord injury, Alzheimer's disease, Amyotrophic lateral sclerosis (ALS), Ataxia, Autism spectrum, Bell's palsy, Brain tumours, Cerebral aneurysm, Cerebral palsy, Down Syndrome, Epilepsy and seizures.